 What Is Internet Addiction?

-Jul 5, 2023 by Vreny Blanco · 9 min read
+Jul 5, 2023 by Vreny Blanco · 8 min read · Digital Wellness

-In today’s digital age, the Internet has become an integral part of our lives, shaping how we interact with and experience the world.
+In today’s digital age, the internet has become an integral part of our lives, shaping how we interact with and experience the world.
 Although it is a source of recreation and generates many educational benefits, as well as facilitates communication between people in various locations around the world, its excessive use can be detrimental.

 Among other consequences, it can be addictive.
-Because of this, the issue of Internet addiction has gained significant attention, raising questions about our relationship with technology.
+Because of this, the issue of internet addiction has gained significant attention, raising questions about our relationship with technology.
 This phenomenon refers to the excessive and compulsive use of the web, generating negative consequences in various aspects of life.
 It affects people of all ages, with younger generations being particularly vulnerable.

-Consequently, knowing the causes, effects, and available treatments for Internet addiction is essential.
+Consequently, knowing the causes, effects, and available treatments for internet addiction is essential.
 This article aims to raise awareness of the issue and help readers develop a healthy and balanced relationship with technology.

-What is Internet addiction?
+What is internet addiction?

-Internet addiction refers to the excessive and compulsive use of the Internet.
+Internet addiction refers to the excessive and compulsive use of the internet.
 It is a behavioral addiction, meaning the person is addicted to the feelings associated with their impulsive behavior.
 Many can relate to the experience of losing track of time while online.
 For some, this habit becomes an addiction.

 Internet addiction is a problem that negatively impacts daily life because people can access the online world anytime, anywhere.
 It is also known as computer addiction, compulsive internet use, problematic internet use, internet dependence, internet addiction disorder, or pathological internet use.
-Approximately 6% of the world’s population is addicted to the Internet.
+Approximately 6% of the world’s population is addicted to the internet.

-People who suffer from Internet addiction may become dependent on the pleasurable sensations associated with impulsive online behavior.
-This can take many forms, including addiction to video games, social media, cybersex, shopping, chat rooms or online dating, pornography, or excessive Internet use to search for information.
+People who suffer from internet addiction may become dependent on the pleasurable sensations associated with impulsive online behavior.
+This can take many forms, including addiction to video games, social media, cybersex, shopping, chat rooms or online dating, pornography, or excessive internet use to search for information.

 According to various studies, including the Gitnux Technology Addiction Statistics 2023: Facts & Numbers, on average, people spend more time in front of screens than they sleep (8 hours and 41 minutes).
 They also spend an average of 2 hours and 24 minutes daily on social media.